HumanCellAtlas/data-portal-content/content/learn/userguides/accessing-data/using-the-cli-to-access-data.md

 ---
 ## Using the CLI to Access Data
 ### Installation
-It is reccommended that the CLI be run in a virtual environment to be sure of which dependency versions you are using.
+It is recommended that the CLI be run in a virtual environment to be sure of which dependency versions you are using.
 A common utility for creating and managing vritual environment is `virtualenv`.
 Installation instructions for `virtualenv` can be found online.
 In Mac OS High Sierra, one might use

 `sudo pip install virtualenv`